esrice/trio_binning/README.md

     | samtools view -bh - | samtools sort -n - > short_reads.paternal_ref.bam
 ```

-*N.B.* If you do any duplicate removal or anything else that could remove some
+*N.B.* If you do any PCR duplicate removal or anything else that could remove some
 alignments from one bam file but not the other, do that _after_ the
 classification step.

+If you used high-error long reads (e.g., PacBio CLR and not CCS), you should
+polish the contigs with long reads using a program such as Arrow before aligning short reads to
+them, as improving base accuracy of contigs will greatly improve the quality of
+the alignments.

 Then, use the `classify_by_alignment` program to classify each read into a
 haplotype based on which assembly it aligns to best: